Equipment & Asset Leasing Finance Business License in Dubai

 A Business License under Activity Code 6491.01 authorises the holder to engage in the financing and leasing of equipment and productive assets where the lease duration approximates the full economic life of the asset.
 This includes structuring lease agreements, managing asset portfolios, and providing finance to lessees across commercial and industrial sectors.

-The licence does not cover deposit-taking or retail banking activities.
+The license does not cover deposit-taking or retail banking activities.
 Operators must ensure that their leasing agreements comply with UAE commercial law and any applicable Central Bank guidelines where relevant to financial products.

-This licence is well-suited to a broad range of operators and investors, including:
+This license is well-suited to a broad range of operators and investors, including:

 International leasing companies seeking a Middle East base of operations